 Under SARA, a population and distribution objective for the species must be established.
-Consistent with the goal recommended in the Government of Ontario's Recovery Strategy, Environment and Climate Change Canada's population and distribution objective for the Blue Racer is to:
+Environment and Climate Change Canada's population and distribution objective for the Blue Racer is to:

 Maintain and, if biologically and technically feasible, increase the species' current abundance and distribution in Canada.